-Excessive perspiration may be experienced, especially at night.
-This is due to the effects of bypass on your body's temperature control centre.
-It can also be due to your pain medication.
+Excessive perspiration, especially at night, may be experienced.
+This is due to the effects of bypass on your body's temperature control centre, or may be due to your pain medication.
 If this is severe or persists more than a week, contact your doctor.